elastic/tedi/tedi/README.md

 context.

-Each image declared in `tedi.yml` produces a complete build context, which is stored in it's own directory under the hidden `.tedi` directory.
+Each image declared in `tedi.yml` produces a complete build context, which is stored in its own directory under the hidden `.tedi` directory.

 #### Fact
 A datum that is needed to correctly build an image.
 Mostly used for